 How We Do It

-Our free Summer Institute brings together young women and trans, gender non-conforming, or non-binary youth ages 14-18 to build new worlds.
-We believe that their ideas and imaginations are vital to our future and provide them with the support and tools to get there.
-Through our curriculum, teens explore how the world around them is created by a series of choices that can be remade or replaced.
+Our free summer programs bring together young women, trans and non-binary youth to build new worlds.
+We believe that their ideas and imaginations are vital to a more just and equitable future and provide them with the support and tools to build their dreams.
+Through our curriculum, young folks explore how the world around them is created by a series of choices that can be remade or replaced.